 Diane has been influenced by a wide range of yoga styles including Ashtanga, Forrest, Baptiste and Yin.
 She has studied with many national teachers including Seane Corn, Sarah Powers, Cyndi Lee, Kevin Courtney and Ana Forrest.
 She is a certified RYT 200 in WHY Power Yoga and Ana Forrest Advanced Teacher Training, as well as CPR certified.

 Diane’s classes focus on utilizing the breath, as a tool, to go deeper into the body and mind.
-She emphasizes safe alignment and accessibility to all from multi level to vigorous power.
+She emphasizes safe alignment and accessibility to all from Gentle to vigorous Power.
 Diane’s hands-on approach utilizes both her intuition and her open heart.

-Diane’s other loves of life include her family and friends, her tiny Maltese, Layla, paddle boarding with her husband and teaching yoga to the elderly and those in underserved communities.
+Diane’s other loves of life include her family and friends, her tiny Maltese, Layla, paddle boarding with her husband and spending as much time in nature as possible!

 “When I’m on my mat, there is a complete balance of mind, body and spirit, for which I would love to share with others.”